ChengHan16/IPAS/TEST/2_網路攻擊模式分析_sol.md

 # 2
 ```
 2. Ahmed is a sales manager with a major insurance company.
 He has received an email that is encouraging him to click on a link and fill out a survey.
-He is suspicious(懷疑) of the email, but it does mention a major insurance association,and that makes him think it might be legitimate(合法).
+He is suspicious(懷疑) of the email, but it does mention a major insurance association,
+and that makes him think it might be legitimate(合法).

 Which of the following best describes this attack?
 A. Phishing  網路釣魚